OSSE-LSTM/OSSE-LSTM/README.md

 bash train_proto.sh 0 2 os_cnn ./test_time_aug.py 2
 ```

+> **Code availability note:** The source file `test_time_aug.py` has been hidden in this anonymous repository.
+The full code will be made public after acceptance of the paper.
 This evaluates the trained model with prototype refinement at inference time.

 The procedure is: